dchest/ed2curve-js/README.md

 ===========

 Convert Ed25519 signing key pair into Curve25519 key pair suitable for Diffie-Hellman key exchange.
-This means that by exchanging with only 32-byte Ed25519 public key users can both sign and encrypt with NaCl.
+This means that by exchanging only 32-byte Ed25519 public keys users can both sign and encrypt with NaCl.

 Note that there's currently [no proof](http://crypto.stackexchange.com/a/3311/291) that this is safe to do.
 It is safer to share both Ed25519 and Curve25519